 You will still be able to get there, just keep on doing the right things, eat healthy and get some exercise!

-The most important thing here is that fatty liver can be reversed.
+The most important thing here is that fatty liver disease can be cured.

 I know that some people might want to be able to take a pill and get rid of it over night, but that’s simply not the case.